aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/mekorot/non-canonical/exoteric/modern/eikha-for-the-earth-sorrow-hope-and-action-from-the-shalom-center.html.md

 And the Temple offerings represented an effort to heal the spiritual defects of all aspects of earth -- mineral (salt), vegetation, animal life, and (through the songs of the Levites) the human community.

-In addition, we also draw on a midrash (rabbinic interpretation of a biblical text) about the first word of the Book of Lamentations/Eikha, the traditional text read on Tisha b’Av.
+In addition, we also draw on a midrash (rabbinic interpretation of a biblical text) about the first word of the Book of Lamentations/Eikha, the traditional text read on Tishah b'Av.
 This midrash links this first word ‘Eikha’ (also the name of the book in its entirety) to the question asked by God to Adam and Eve in the Garden of Eden narrative.
 Both words are written with the same exact Hebrew letters and are only differentiated through their different vocalizations.

 The Rabbis link these textual moments, the moment that God is searching for Adam and Eve after they have transgressed and eaten from the Tree of Knowledge of Good and Evil with the opening “Alas” of Lamentations.
 By linking the exile of the Jews from Israel with the exile of Adam and Eve from the Garden of Eden, the Rabbis link the particularistic story to the universalistic story, giving us the seeds to link what has been a holiday about the particular suffering of Jews with the need for a day of mourning for the universal suffering of the Earth and all its peoples and life forms.

-The midrash, read in the context of a Tisha b’Av for the Earth, also focuses our attention on perhaps a new way to read the transgression of Adam and Eve, as a story about the difficulty the first humans, like humanity in our day, were not able to honor the boundaries set out for them about what of Eden’s bounty to enjoy and what to refrain from consuming.
+The midrash, read in the context of a Tishah b'Av for the Earth, also focuses our attention on perhaps a new way to read the transgression of Adam and Eve, as a story about the difficulty the first humans, like humanity in our day, were not able to honor the boundaries set out for them about what of Eden’s bounty to enjoy and what to refrain from consuming.

 If you want to study any of these texts with your gathered group, please return to this website soon, and you will find them linked here, in a format accessible for group study.

 What follows is the text of what such an Earth-centered prayerful mourning/ action/ celebration might look like.
 Although we have put considerable energy into working this out, it is not carved in stone.
 We encourage communities to work out their own changes or additions.
 Whatever you do, please let us at the Shalom Center, know what your plans are.
-Write us at <a href="mailto:office@theshalomcenter.org">office@theshalomcenter.org</a> We will use this information to help local people who are looking for a Tisha b’Av for the Earth in your area find you.
+Write us at <a href="mailto:office@theshalomcenter.org">office@theshalomcenter.org</a> We will use this information to help local people who are looking for a Tishah b'Av for the Earth in your area find you.
 It will also give all of us a sense of being part of a larger national, and perhaps even international community.

 <h3>Setting and Presentation</h3>